-ANNUAL GOVERNANCE STATEMENT FOR THE GOVERNING BODY OF PRIORY WOODS SCHOOL AND ARTS COLLEGE IN MIDDLESBROUGH 2014/2015 ACADEMIC YEAR
+ANNUAL GOVERNANCE STATEMENT FOR THE GOVERNING BOARD OF PRIORY WOODS SCHOOL AND ARTS COLLEGE IN MIDDLESBROUGH 2015/2016 ACADEMIC YEAR

-In accordance with the Governments (Department of Education) requirements the strategic functions of the Governing body of Priory Woods School are:
+In accordance with the Governments (Department of Education) requirements the strategic functions of the Governing Board of Priory Woods School are:

-As well as the main governing body four main sub committees are in place, the Finance and Resource Committee, the Raising Achievement Committee, the Complaints and Appeals Committee and the Head Teachers Appraisal Committee.
-The Governing Body determines the membership and proceedings of the sub-committees.
+As well as the main governing board four main committees are in place; the Finance and Resource Committee, the Raising Achievement Committee, the Complaints and Appeals Committee and the Head Teachers Appraisal Committee.
+The Governing Board determines the membership and proceedings of the sub-committees.
 Each have explicit terms of reference that are linked to school improvement priorities, via the School Improvement Plan, and each have clearly defined membership.
 The Finance and Resource Committee membership includes the School Business Manager and a Governor with a background and expertise in financial management and accountancy.

 Full and detailed minutes are kept of the proceedings of the sub committees.
-The minutes and prepared statements and reports are transmitted to the full governing body for scrutiny and discussion.
+The minutes and prepared statements and reports are transmitted to the full governing board for scrutiny and discussion.

-The effectiveness of the governance of our school is enhanced by the balance in composition, together with the diversity of skills and experience that members of the governing body possess.
-Governors whose children attend the School, Governors with skills and expertise in special, secondary and higher education and Governors with financial expertise are all represented on the Governing Body.
+The effectiveness of the governance of our school is enhanced by the balance in composition, together with the diversity of skills and experience that members of the governing board possess.
+Governors whose children attend the School, Governors with skills and expertise in special, secondary and higher education and Governors with financial expertise are all represented on the Governing Board.

 All of the Governors have a strong commitment to the role and each sign a prepared proforma on a termly basis to submit themselves to scrutiny in relation to any private or conflict of interest that will inappropriately influence their duties as a Governor.

-Objectives were set and agreed before the commencement of the current academic year utilising the aforementioned format and this forms the basis for the newly appointed Head Teacher’s Performance Management Plan.
-The objectives focus on key drivers related to the school improvement agenda which include the development of peer review strategies, development of the outside learning ethos and improvements to the school website in order to enhance communication between school, families and the wider community.
+The objectives in this academic year focused on key drivers related to the school improvement agenda which include the development of peer review strategies, development of the outside learning ethos and improvements to the school website in order to enhance communication between school, families and the wider community.

-Success criteria has been identified and review milestones are in built in order to inform the monitoring of progress and ongoing achievement.
-The Head Teacher and Chair of Governors will meet on a two monthly basis to monitor progress and revisit the criteria and milestones.
-Formal review will be conducted by the Head Teacher Appraisal Committee.
-The Chair of Governors will then take responsibility to report the review findings to the Governing Body.
+The Head Teacher and Chair of Governors met on a two monthly basis to monitor progress and revisit the criteria and milestones.
+Formal review was conducted by the Head Teacher Appraisal Committee.
+The Chair of Governors then took responsibility to report the review findings to the Governing Board.

 The details of all the actions related to the Head Teacher Performance Management Plan are contained in a separate School Improvement Plan for the School.

-Whilst the Governing Body takes lead responsibility for overseeing the financial performance and financial management, we consider it good practice to create a Finance and Resource sub-committee.
+Whilst the Governing Board takes lead responsibility for overseeing the financial performance and financial management, we consider it good practice to have in place a Finance and Resource committee.

-The Finance and Resource sub-committee has a key role in managing and monitoring the schools finances by careful scrutiny of resources and expenditure.
+The Finance and Resource committee has a key role in managing and monitoring the schools finances by careful scrutiny of resources and expenditure.
 This includes determining the staffing levels and the recruitment of staff that is consistent with Safer Recruitment Guidelines and Policy.
-The committee is given delegated authority for financial decision making by the governing body with regular reporting to governing body meetings.
-Whilst the delegated authority extends to financial decision making the governing body as a whole remains accountable and remains actively engaged in financial matters.
-The minutes and reports provide the mechanism for monitoring and reporting back to the Governing Body.
+The committee is given delegated authority for financial decision making by the governing board with regular reporting to governing board meetings.
+Whilst the delegated authority extends to financial decision making the governing board as a whole remains accountable and remains actively engaged in financial matters.
+The minutes and reports provide the mechanism for monitoring and reporting back to the Governing Board.